 3.3.
-Criteria for Designation of Institutional Residences: The Board of Regents, in designating an official institutional residence, shall take into account the type of institution–university, state college, or community college–living standards and cost of housing in the community, ability to meet the president’s needs for campus related activities, accessibility to the campus, suitability for family needs, estimated cost or market value, and other appropriate factors.
-A report summarizing the facts as to the adequacy and appropriateness of the residence on these points shall be prepared by the Commissioner in consultation with the President, the Chairman of the institutional Board of Trustees, and the Chairman of the Board of Regents.
-The report will be submitted to both the institutional Board of Trustees and the Board of Regents for approval.
+Criteria for Designation of Institutional Residences: The Board of Higher Education, in designating an official institutional residence, shall take into account the type of institution–university, state college, or community college–living standards and cost of housing in the community, ability to meet the president’s needs for campus related activities, accessibility to the campus, suitability for family needs, estimated cost or market value, and other appropriate factors.
+A report summarizing the facts as to the adequacy and appropriateness of the residence on these points shall be prepared by the Commissioner in consultation with the President, the Chairman of the institutional Board of Trustees, and the Chairman of the Board of Higher Education.
+The report will be submitted to both the institutional Board of Trustees and the Board of Higher Education for approval.
 If approved, the report will be filed in the Office of the Commissioner as evidence of official designation.

 3.4.
-Construction, Purchase and Remodeling: The costs of construction, purchase, major remodeling, landscaping and improvements of existing and future institutional residences must have the prior recommendation of the institutional Board of Trustees and approval of the Board of Regents.
-Such costs will be financed from sources other than state-appropriated funds unless otherwise specifically authorized by the Board of Regents.
-Should the Regents determine that an institutional residence is no longer adequate or suitable to meet the needs of the institution, appropriate appraisals may be obtained and the residence sold.
-Revenue from the sale will be applied as designated and approved by the Board of Regents.
+Construction, Purchase and Remodeling: The costs of construction, purchase, major remodeling, landscaping and improvements of existing and future institutional residences must have the prior recommendation of the institutional Board of Trustees and approval of the Board of Higher Education.
+Such costs will be financed from sources other than state-appropriated funds unless otherwise specifically authorized by the Board of Higher Education.
+Should the Board members determine that an institutional residence is no longer adequate or suitable to meet the needs of the institution, appropriate appraisals may be obtained and the residence sold.
+Revenue from the sale will be applied as designated and approved by the Board of Higher Education.

 3.5.
 Costs of Maintaining Institutional Residences: Maintenance costs, including utilities, routine care of the residence and grounds, equipment replacement, repairs and improvements, will be borne by the institution.
 The utility costs covered by this policy include fuel, power, water, sewer, basic telephone service, and long distance service for institutional purposes.
 Each president shall be responsible for the costs of personal long distance telephone service, cable television, and any other personal telecommunications service.
 Domestic assistance serving institutional purposes may be provided as appropriate, and as set forth and approved in the budget in paragraph 3.6.
 With the approval of the institutional Board of Trustees, furnishings and equipment of a type serving primarily institutionally-related functions of the residence may be provided by the institution and shall remain on the property inventory of the institution.
 Fire and liability insurance shall be carried on all institutional residences and property, with the costs being borne by the institutions.
 Insurance costs on personal belongings shall be paid for by the presidents.

 3.6.
-Budget Approval by the Board of Regents: On or before September 15 of each year, the President shall file with the Chairman of the institutional Board of Trustees and the Commissioner of Higher Education a budget for the institutional residence, detailing estimated expenditures for maintenance costs, domestic assistance, and insurance, as provided in paragraph 3.5.
+Budget Approval by the Board of Higher Education: On or before September 15 of each year, the President shall file with the Chairman of the institutional Board of Trustees and the Commissioner of Higher Education a budget for the institutional residence, detailing estimated expenditures for maintenance costs, domestic assistance, and insurance, as provided in paragraph 3.5.
 The budget will include a detailed report comparing the previous year’s actual expenditures with the budget approved for that year.
-The Commissioner shall submit the budget to the Board of Regents for approval.
+The Commissioner shall submit the budget to the Board of Higher Education for approval.

 R208, Annual Chief Executive Officers Performance Review

 3.1.
-Chair Appoints Resource and Review Teams: The Chair appoints for each President a Resource and Review Team consisting of two Regents and the Chair of the Institutional Board of Trustees.
-The Resource and Review Team for the Commissioner is comprised of the Board Chair and two other Regents.
-The team members will be rotated periodically to allow Regents to become better acquainted with all of the CEO’s and institutions.
-Some Regents will be assigned to more than one President, usually of the same institutional type, to provide a reference for common and consistent practice and procedures.
+Chair Appoints Resource and Review Teams: The Chair appoints for each President a Resource and Review Team consisting of two Board members and the Chair of the Institutional Board of Trustees.
+The Resource and Review Team for the Commissioner is comprised of the Board Chair and two other Board members.
+The team members will be rotated periodically to allow Board members to become better acquainted with all of the CEO’s and institutions.
+Some Board members will be assigned to more than one President, usually of the same institutional type, to provide a reference for common and consistent practice and procedures.

 R209, Appraisal of Chief Executive Officers

 5.4.
-Those to be Interviewed: A presidential appraisal committee will interview all vice presidents and deans, all institutional Board of Trustees members, and a representative sample of Regents, academic and administrative department heads, faculty, students, and of community and alumni leaders who are interested in and knowledgeable about the institution.
-A Commissioner appraisal committee will interview all associate commissioners, all State Board of Regents members, and a representative sample of Office of the Commissioner and System institution officers and employees, and of community leaders who are interested in and knowledgeable about the Board of Regents and Office of the Commissioner.
-Those being interviewed will be assured that their responses will be confidential but that a composite of all the responses will be made available to the Regents and to the chief executive officer.
+Those to be Interviewed: A presidential appraisal committee will interview all vice presidents and deans, all institutional Board of Trustees members, and a representative sample of Board members, academic and administrative department heads, faculty, students, and of community and alumni leaders who are interested in and knowledgeable about the institution.
+A Commissioner appraisal committee will interview all associate commissioners, all Board of Higher Education Board members, and a representative sample of Office of the Commissioner and System institution officers and employees, and of community leaders who are interested in and knowledgeable about the Board of Higher Education and Office of the Commissioner.
+Those being interviewed will be assured that their responses will be confidential but that a composite of all the responses will be made available to the Board members and to the chief executive officer.

 5.5.
 Subject of Interviews: The appraisal committee will function as fact-finding consultants.
 The committee should review and carry out its duties consistent with this statement.
 The persons to be interviewed are identified in paragraph 5.3.
 In conducting the interviews, the committee members should ask those being interviewed to express their best judgment as to the performance of the chief executive officer in the following areas.
 All of the items below may not be appropriate as items of inquiry for all individuals being interviewed.
 In such cases the items should be omitted from the interview process.

 5.5.6.
-Relationship to the Institutional Board of Trustees and to the Board of Regents
+Relationship to the Institutional Board of Trustees and to the Board of Higher Education

-22.214.171.124.
-Ability to provide professional leadership for the institutional Board of Trustees or in the case of the Commissioner for the Board of Regents and to supply it with professional judgments on matters affecting the institution.

 126.96.36.199.
-Effectiveness in keeping the institutional Board of Trustees and the Board of Regents informed of all relevant issues affecting or having bearing on managerial policies of the institution.
+Ability to provide professional leadership for the institutional Board of Trustees or in the case of the Commissioner for the Board of Higher Education and to supply it with professional judgments on matters affecting the institution.

 188.8.131.52.
-Effectiveness in keeping the institutional Board of Trustees and the Board of Regents abreast of local, state, and regional affairs affecting the institution.
+Effectiveness in keeping the institutional Board of Trustees and the Board of Higher Education informed of all relevant issues affecting or having bearing on managerial policies of the institution.

 184.108.40.206.
-Ability to identify for the Trustees and the Regents problems confronting the institution and to assess alternative solutions and to recommend appropriate action.
+Effectiveness in keeping the institutional Board of Trustees and the Board of Higher Education abreast of local, state, and regional affairs affecting the institution.

 220.127.116.11.
-Ability to carry out duties which have been or may be delegated or assigned to the chief executive officer by the Board of Regents or by the institutional Board of Trustees.
+Ability to identify for the Trustees and the Board members’ problems confronting the institution and to assess alternative solutions and to recommend appropriate action.

 18.104.22.168.
+Ability to carry out duties which have been or may be delegated or assigned to the chief executive officer by the Board of Higher Education or by the institutional Board of Trustees.

-Ability to review and analyze budgetary problems and to make effective presentations on the same to the institutional Board of Trustees and the Board of Regents.
+22.214.171.124.
+Ability to review and analyze budgetary problems and to make effective presentations on the same to the institutional Board of Trustees and the Board of Higher Education.